heincrous/EEG2Video_my_version/README.md

 <br/>

 ## 📣 News
+- April.
+24 2025.
+We are excited to release the new version of **EEG2Video**.
 - Dec.
 14, 2024.
 Our SEED-DV Dataset release.
 - Dec.
 13, 2024.
 EEG2Video code release.
 - Nov.
 25, 2024.
 EEG-VP code release.
 - Sep.
 26, 2024.
 Accepted by NeurIPS 2024.
-- April.
-5, 2025.
-We notice all issues in Github, we will update the code base in two months.
-- April.
-24 2025.
-We are excited to release the new version of **EEG2Video**.

 ## Installation